robstave/Meowcards/cards/rest/rest.md

 ### Front
 When are weak ETags more appropriate than strong ETags?

-A) When byte-for-byte equality is required
+- A. When byte-for-byte equality is required
-B) When semantically equivalent representations may differ in bytes
+- B. When semantically equivalent representations may differ in bytes
-C) When caching must be disabled
+- C. When caching must be disabled
-D) When using Range requests
+- D. When using Range requests

 ### Back
 **Correct Answer**: B